 - Call the credit card company and suspend your account, and watch for any weird charges

 - If it is a school or work email address, contact the information technology desk or similar office

 - Check your most-used accounts and make sure you can still access them

 Phishing attempts can be very frustrating and even terrifying, but by using these tips, people with vision impairments can further protect themselves against phishing attempts and know how to verify information when needed.
-Just remember if you think it’s a phishing attempt, you’re probably right.
+The best advice I’ve received when it comes to phishing attempts is “if you think it’s a phishing attempt, you’re probably right!”